terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/complete/README.md

-# Complete example with Encryption and CBR rules
+# Complete example with encryption, autoscaling, and CBR rules

-An end-to-end example that adds encryption to the [default example](../default/README.md).
-This example uses the IBM Cloud terraform provider to:
+This end-to-end example uses the IBM Cloud terraform provider to:

 - Create a new resource group if one is not passed in.
-- Create a new mongoDB database instance.
+- An ICD MongoDB database instance with autoscaling enabled (automatically increase resources).
 - Create Key Protect instance with root key.
 - Backend encryption using generated Key Protect key.
 - Create a Sample VPC.